corsonknowles/RegExTranslator.com/README.md

 Regular expression are incredibly useful and powerful.
 Unfortunately, they can be very difficult for even experienced programmers to parse.
 The intent of **RegEx Translator** is to turn regular expressions into something more readable.

 ## Core Functionality

+Users will be able to translate and transpile between common programming languages (e.g., Javascript), Simple Regex Language (SRL), and something approximating natural language.
+Creating a regex with any of these languages will also highlight matched patterns in an example body of text and display the results of common operations performed on matched patterns, such as replacing text.

+A non-exhaustive list of features:

 - [ ] RegEx to SRL
 - [ ] English to SRL
 - [ ] SRL to English